nafiyad/Bow-space/README.md

 ### Admin Account
 - Username: admin
 - Password: admin123
+- or you can create your admin account
 - Can manage courses, programs, and view all registrations

 ### Student Registration